-After sketching wireframes and having a clearer idea of the user flow, I started creating a digital prototype using Adobe XD.
+After sketching wireframes and having a clearer idea of the user flow, I started creating a digital prototype with Adobe XD.
 My priority at this stage was to make sure that the user was able to easily follow the flow of the BOT and potentially also find his way back to previous steps of the journey in order to change his path whenever needed.

 That would have allowed in our opinion the user to be 100% in control of the journey, without though falling outside the BOT "hand-holding" process.

-The main issue reported was that users would not understand how to "go back" in the journey.
+The main issue reported was that users would not immidiately understand how to "go back" in the journey.
 The action wasn't clear enough.

-Based on the results of my first test, I have amended the design where needed.
+Based on the results of my first tests, I amended the design where needed.
 I also felt confident that the High-fidelity prototype would have helped tackle some of the previously recorded issues.
 The use of brighter colours, different iconography and branding styles gave the product a visually clearer and more appealing look and feel.